-You can also use horse-manure, which also has a fine fiber in it that will work.
-I used a mixture of both the cat-tail and horse-manure, since some nearby neighbors have horses and it was easy to get to.
+You can also use horse-manure, which also has a fine fibre in it that will work.
+I used a mixture of both the cat-tail and horse manure since some nearby neighbours have horses and it was easy to get to.
 Once it is mixed up and dries it DOES NOT smell like horses or poo.
-Just a clean sort of earthy smell.
+Just had a clean sort of earthy smell.

-Apply your final layer..about an 1/2 to 1 inch thick. let dry..apply another if you need to.
+Apply your final layer..about 1/2 to 1 inch thick. let dry..apply another if you need to.

 This structure has held up fine for one year.
-It lasted through winter rains, and 2012 hottest summer on record.
+It lasted through winter rains and the 2012 hottest summer on record.
 Inside the house is cool and dry.
-The little porch has play-sand (mixed with rounded-smooth river stones to discourage cats but still be comfortable on little bare feet).
+The little porch has play sand (mixed with rounded-smooth river stones to discourage cats but still be comfortable on little bare feet).